 To make the royal icing

-- Mix together the icing sugar, egg whites and vanilla essence until you have a smooth paste
+- In a bowl, mix together icing sugar/powdered sugar, egg whites and vanilla extract until well blended.

-- Spoon into piping bags.
-Using fine piping tips, decorate your cookies how you wish**See the blog post further up for links to the experts on how to pipe beautiful cookies and what piping tips to use for each method
+- Transfer the coloured icing to piping bags fitted with small tips.
+Decorate the cookies as desired.See the blog post further up for links to the experts on how to pipe beautiful cookies and which piping tips to use for each method.

-- Allow the royal icing to dry for 12-24 hours
+- Allow the iced cookies to dry undisturbed for 12-24 hours before handling so the icing can fully set.

 Nutrition